grahamfindlay/dotfiles/README.md

   * On Ubuntu and other Linux distributions (unlike on OS X), you usually use the default installation of pytho, which lives at `/usr/bin/python`.
 You might need to symlink `/usr/local/bin/python` to this location.
   * In Ubuntu 14.04, you need to log out of your desktop session (NOT just your terminal session) before a `chsh` to `zsh` will take effect.
   * I recommend using the `vim-gnome` package for your vim, so that you don't have to go through the hassle of building vim with lua yourself.
+  * `fasd` should come included with oh-my-zsh but doesn't appear to.
+Manually isntall it.

 Components